rwxrob/y2j/README.md

 All documentation (like manual pages) has been embedded into the source code of the application.
 See the source or run the program with help to access it.

+## Design Considerations

+* **Nothing but maps.**

+  It is extremely rare to encounter a YAML array in the wild.
+It is common, however, to have a map with a single array as it's value.